What is Myopia? Near Sightedness / Short Sightedness

-Short-sightedness, or myopia, is a very common vision problem that can usually be corrected with glasses or contact lenses.
-If you’re short-sighted (myopic), your vision is clear when you look at things up close, but objects that are further away are out of focus or blurred
+Myopia, also known as short sightedness or near sightedness, is a very common eye condition that can be corrected with glasses or contact lenses.
+If your vision is clear when looking at things close to you, but objects that are further away are out of focus or blurred, you may have myopia.

-Short-sightedness occurs usually because your eye is too long from front to back, or your cornea is too powerful for the length of the eye.
-Light focuses in front of the retina, making distant objects appear blurred.
+Myopia or Short Sightedness is caused due to the elongation of the eye (from front to back), or if the cornea is too powerful for the length of your eye.
+The light focuses in front of the retina, making distant objects appear blurry.

-You can become short-sighted at any age, but it usually starts around childhood or early teens.
-You're more likely to develop it if one or both or your parents are also short-sighted.
+You can become short sighted or near sighted at any age, however, in most cases, the condition starts around childhood or early teens.
+You are more likely to develop it if one or both or your parents are also short sighted.

-Spending a lot of time focusing your eyes on nearby objects, such as reading, writing and hand-held devices (phones and tablets) as well as computers can also increase your risk of developing short-sightedness.
-Spending time playing outside as a child may help reduce the onset of becoming short-sighted; the latest evidence* indicates that higher levels of natural light are beneficial.
+Spending a lot of time focusing your eyes on objects in close proximity to your eyes, such as reading, writing and looking at hand-held devices (phones and tablets) as well as computers can also increase your risk of developing short sightedness.
+Spending time playing outside as a child may help reduce the onset of becoming short sighted; the latest evidence* indicates that higher levels of natural light are beneficial.

-If you suspect you are short-sighted, use our search tool to find an Eye Care Professional near you to schedule an eye examination.
-The examination will determine if you are short-sighted and how much, and determine the prescription that you need for glasses or contact lenses to correct this.
+If you think you might be short sighted, use our search tool to find an Eye Care Professional near you to schedule an eye examination.
+The examination will determine if you are short sighted, and determine the prescription that you need for glasses or contact lenses to correct it.

-For ACUVUE® brand contact lenses for short-sightedness talk to your Eye Care Professional about:
+For ACUVUE® brand contact lenses for short sightedness talk to your Eye Care professional.

 GET STARTED WITH CONTACT LENSES